Working with kids is so much

 CHILD: No, I’m serious, you look like a man.

-ME: I’m serious too, go back to your group before you get into trouble.
+ME: I’m serious too, go back to your group

 CHILD: I’M SEEWEEUS!